-Short-Term Projects - Computer savvy volunteers assist with PowerPoint presentations and other computer jobs.
+- Short-Term Projects - Computer savvy volunteers assist with spreadsheets, PowerPoint presentations and other computer jobs.
 Other short term projects are available from time to time.

-Interns - We have had a number of volunteers working as interns in such areas as Police Ambassadors, administrative management, and presentations.
+- Interns - We have had a number of volunteers working as interns in such areas, administrative management, crime analysis, presentations and other areas as needed.

 Opportunities for internships exist in many areas at the Missoula Police Department.
-We have worked with Sociology, History, Geography and others.
-Areas at the police department include presentations, Ambassadors, crime analysis and Geographic Information Systems and researching department history.
+We have worked with students studying Sociology, History, Geography and other majors.
+Areas at the police department include presentations, crime analysis, Geographic Information Systems (GIS) and researching department history.